 Read more about it on wikipedia or watch this episode Gerrymandering: Last Week Tonight with John Oliver (HBO)

 You have a map of units.
-Every unit has two elements (amount of people voted for candidate A and amount of people voted for candidate B).
-Your mission is to split a given area on X amount of districts in such a way so candidate A gets more districts voted for him than candidate B.
+Every unit has two elements (amount of people voted for candidate Yellow and amount of people voted for candidate Blue).
+Your mission is to split the given area on X amount of districts in such a way so candidate Yellow gets more districts voted for him than candidate Blue.

 Input: Two arguments.
-Amount of people for each district (as integer) , grid of all electoral zone (as list of list (each unit has [A-peoples, B-peoples]))
+Amount of people for each district (as integer), grid of all electoral zone as list of lists of units (each unit is [Yellow-voters, Blue-voters])).

 CheckiO Extensions allow you to use local files to solve missions.
 More info in a blog post.

 In order to install CheckiO client you'll need installed Python (version at least 3.8)

 Configure your tool

 checkio --domain=py config --key=

 Sync solutions into your local folder

 (in beta testing) Launch local server so your browser can use it and sync solution between local file end extension on the fly. (doesn't work for safari)